Peg Leg Porker

 Seasoning: Salt, pepper, and bbq rub

 Description: Juicy with a good blend of fat and meat in each rib.
-While they were slightly overcooked and not fall off the bone tender, they had great flavor and smokiness that carried through each bite.
+While they were slightly overcooked and not fall-off-the-bone tender, they had great flavor and smokiness that carried through each bite.
 Would put them in the top 5 for ribs in the state

 Pulled Pork